CodingMinds/world_simulator/Readme.md

 </pre>

 Notice: There are more options planed.
-E.g. the amount of food if an agent enters a food section, the amount of start energy of new clients, the amount of energy client interactions cost, etc..
+E.g. the amount of food if an agent enters a food section, etc..

 ## Example Usage